hhuynh000/EE399_HW4/README.md

   Figure 9.
 MNIST PCA
 </p>

-After training the classification neural network described above, the model accuracy on the testing data is 97%.
+After training the classification neural network described above, the model accuracy on the 10000 testing images is 97%.
+In comparison with LDA, SVM and Decision Tree their accuracy are 87.3%, 97.8% and 83.7% respectively.
+The performance of the neural network is comparable to SVM.
+For more information on the implementation of LDA, SVM and Decision Tree refer to this [Github page](https://github.com/hhuynh000/EE399_HW3 "Classical Machine Learning Classification Methods").

+## Conclusion
+Feed foward neural network classification performance is comparable to traditional approach like SVM.
+However, for tasks with limited data points like the regression task above, the neural network does not perform as well as simple least square regression.
+Since neural network has a lot of parameters, it requires tons of data to train.
+Therefore, for tasks with limited data sample traditional machine learning methods might yield better performance.